ojwb/survex/doc/datafile.rst

    bounding box of the cave - it doesn't need to be a fixed point or a known refindable location, though it can be if you prefer.

-   Survex 1.2.27 and later also automatically correct for grid convergence (the difference between Grid North and True North) when ``*declination auto`` is in use, based on the same specified representative location.

    You might wonder why Survex needs a representative location instead of calculating the magnetic declination and grid convergence for the actual position of each survey station.
 The reason is that we need to adjust the